CrowsMaster/PrisonLifeGui/README.md

 More coming soon.
 Tested on Synapse X and KRNL.

+## Updates
+- Changed the UI library since old one is not gonna get updates anymore (probably) You can still find it in old.lua

 ## Execute the GUI
 Get all the updates by using this code.
 ```lua